What is market intelligence?

-Market intelligence tools can be defined as information or data on a business’s external environment.
+Market intelligence can be defined as information or data on a business’s external environment.
 It includes key elements such as competitors, customers, products and the overall market scenario.

-Market intelligence tools data is mainly used to provide insights that educate strategic decision making in businesses, giving the tools to anticipate and respond to changing market dynamics.
+Market intelligence data is mainly used to provide insights that educate strategic decision making in businesses, giving the tools to anticipate and respond to changing market dynamics.

-Types of market intelligence tools
+Types of market intelligence